 b.
 Current Address: Each student shall maintain a current mailing address in the Office of the Registrar.
 Students will be held responsible for, and may not claim ignorance of; information mailed first class to the last address recorded in the Registrar's Office.

 c.
 Falsification of University Records: No student shall provide false or misleading information to the university.

 d.
 Forgery: No student shall possess or use any official document unless that document bears the legitimate or authorized signature of the individual indicated.

 Complaints of student behavior that may be in violation of the Code of Student Conduct are first reviewed by the Office of Student Conduct Programs.
-There are four courses of action available to the coordinator:
+There are three courses of action available to the coordinator or his/her designee:

 Follow-up will take place, as soon as practical, as prescribed in the following section.
 The essential safeguards for fair treatment will be provided for students charged with violating University regulations.
 The following shall serve as procedural guidelines:

 b.
-Within a stated period of time, the student may select one of two courses of action:
+Within a stated period of time, the following may occur:

 Failure to respond by choosing either of the above will be considered the same as an admission of responsibility.
 In this case, a hearing officer(s) will attempt to meet with the student and then make a ruling based on the information available.